Meghan Markle & Prince Harry’s Net Worth Compared To Kate Middleton & Prince William’s Net Worth

 — Page Six (@PageSix) September 23, 2018

-Prince Harry’s worth is about the same as his brothers — $40 million.
-He will receive money from the Queen Mother and from Princess Diana just like William, and Town & Country reports that he made about $50,000 a year as a British Army captain.
-He also receives money from the Sovereign Fund like his brother.
+Prince Harry’s worth is about the same as his brother’s — $40 million.
+He will receive money from the queen mother and from Princess Diana, just like William, and Town & Country reports that he made about $50,000 a year as a British Army captain.
+He also receives money from the Sovereign Fund, like his brother.

-As for Meghan Markle, The Independent reported that she had a net worth of about $5 million, mostly from her work on television shows like General Hospital, The War at Home, and CSI: NY before hitting it big on Suits.
-Meghan also starred in two movies — Remember Me and a short film titled The Candidate.
+As for Meghan Markle, Harper’s Bazaar reported that she had a net worth of about $5 million, mostly from her work on television shows like General Hospital, The War at Home, and CSI: NY before hitting it big on Suits.
+Meghan also starred in two movies: Remember Me, and a short film titled The Candidate.
 She had other jobs before becoming a member of the royal family, including working as a calligrapher prior to becoming an actress.
-Markle also ran a monetized lifestyle blog and Instagram account before marrying Prince Harry that added to her wealth.
+Markle also ran a monetized lifestyle blog and Instagram account before marrying Prince Harry, which added to her wealth.